visama/Cat_vae/README.md

 Synthetic training used, accuracy: 0.8598949211908932
 ```

 Based on this simple test synthetic data is somewhat usefull and conserves the structure of the original data!
 Perhaps by doing some hyperparameter tuning synthetic data quality could be improved.
-We could also inspect synthetic data quality visuallu by plotting the correlation matrices of both cases.
+We could also inspect synthetic data quality visually by plotting the correlation matrices of both cases.

 <img src="plots/Car correlation matrices.png" width="600">